Entity Framework Core: Naming Convention

 Update-Database

-The previous commands will generate the following schema:
+The commands above generate the following schema:

 SQL